ylify/VEHoP/README.md

 options:
-  -h, --help            show this help message and exit -p PREFIX, --prefix PREFIX
+  -h, --help            show this help message and exit

+  -p PREFIX, --prefix PREFIX
-                        The prefix used in the output (Required) -t THREADS, --threads THREADS
+                        The prefix used in the output (Required)

+  -t THREADS, --threads THREADS
-                        Threads used in running (Required, defualt: 40).
+                        Threads used in running (Required, default: 40).

   -i INPUT, --input INPUT
                         Files containing sequences for tree construction (Required, must be in the working directory, default: raw).

   -m MIN_TAXA, --min_taxa MIN_TAXA
-                        The taxon threshold in parition (Required, defualt: 2/3 of the total inputs).
+                        The taxon threshold in partition (Required, default: 2/3 of the total inputs).

   -l LENGTH_CUTOFF, --length_cutoff LENGTH_CUTOFF
-                        The length threshold in parition (Required, defualt: 100).
+                        The length threshold in partition (Required, default: 100).

   -g GENETIC_CODE, --genetic_code GENETIC_CODE
-                        Genetic code for proteins prediction from transcripts, which might be different based on phylum, please check by "TransDecoder.LongOrfs -h" (Optional if only proteins and genomic sequences as inputs; Required if transcripts existed in inputs, default: Universal)
+                        Genetic code for protein prediction from transcripts, which might be different based on phylum, please check by "TransDecoder.LongOrfs -h" (Optional if only proteins and genomic sequences as inputs; Required if transcripts existed in inputs, default: Universal)

   -d DATABASE, --database DATABASE
-                        Proteins sequences for homolog prediction from genomic sequences, it is suggested as proteins from its/their close relatives (three organisms from the the same genus, family, order, class or phylum are suggested, from public data) (Optional if proteins or transcripts as inputs; Required if genomic sequences existed in inputs; It must be provided with the absolute path).
+                        Proteins sequences for homolog prediction from genomic sequences, it is suggested as proteins from its/their close relatives (three organisms from the the same genus, family, order, class, or phylum are suggested, from public data) (Optional if proteins or transcripts as inputs; Required if genomic sequences existed in inputs; It must be provided with the absolute path).

 Input: a folder (default 'raw' if not specified by -i) containing sequences.
 We define the rule of three sources with specific suffixes.
 1) genomic fasta: species_name.genomic.fasta.
 2) transcripts: species_name.transcript.fasta.
 3) proteins: species_name.pep.fasta.